warrenbuhler/Metomic_tech-test/WB_README.md

 Should store weight limits in my enums file.
 Moving SpeedyShipping Modifier and OverWeightModifier into a consts file.
 In future iterations, you may wish to have the ability to change these on the fly (like during a special sale).
 In that case, you could have a private backing variable and allow only certain users to change it on the fly via an API call.

+## Thoughts on phase 4
+The name of "Heavy" doesn't fit exactly as a category in the enum named SizeCategory.
+I can modify that quickly to BoxType.
+If we had real data, we would have to consider whether that was worth migrating older data to the new model or accept the slightly odd naming.

+There is no instructions on whether I should determine if a box should be a "heavy category" or if the user must select it.
+IE, if a user enters a small box that weighs 50 pounds, do they need to select the "heavy box" option?
+Or do we determine that for them?
+If there was a front end, we could prompt the user when the price would be cheaper by selecting the option for heavy box.

+The spirit of this change is to prevent over the top weight charges by letting users pick "heavy boxes".
+So I could automatically select that a box should be heavy when the cost would be cheaper that way.